Kong/docs.konghq.com/app/konnect/vitals/analyze.md

 no_version: true
 ---

-In the ServiceHub, the Service, Service version, and Route graphs provide dynamic graphs with up to 12 hours of data.
+In the Service Hub, the Service, Service version, and Route graphs provide dynamic graphs with up to 12 hours of data.
 To view data beyond this time frame, export the data into a comma-separated values (CSV) file.